Dynamics of entanglement fluctuations and quantum Mpemba effect in the $\nu=1$ QSSEP model: Dynamical symmetry restoration and quantum Mpemba effect

 Given two initial squeezed states with different asymmetry, Eqs.~\eqref{condition1} and~\eqref{condition2} are the necessary and sufficient conditions for the existence of quantum Mpemba effect in the $\nu=1$ QSSEP.
 Notice that they only depend on the density of occupied modes of the initial states.

 We numerically investigated the conditions~\eqref{condition1} and~\eqref{condition2} for several initial states.
 We observed that the presence of the momentum average in~\eqref{condition2}, in sharp contrast to the non-random case in which the late-time behavior is determined by the slowest mode, inhibits the Quantum Mpemba effect.
 In fact, we studied the conditions~\eqref{condition1} and~\eqref{condition2} for pairs of ground states of~\eqref{xymodel} corresponding to different $h$ and $\gamma$ and for which the Mpemba effect occurs in the non-random case, finding that most of them violate condition~(ii).

 Precisely, our analysis suggests that Mpemba effect occurs only for initial states with nearly identical asymmetries.
-This makes the quantum Mpemba effect in the $\nu=1$ QSSEP a highly fine tuned phenomenon.
+In Fig.~\ref{fig:crossing} we provide such an example in which the Mpemba effect occurs.
+The values of the asymmetry for short and long times undoubtedly show the presence of the Mpemba effect, but the determination of the exact location of the crossing point is clearly very difficult even numerically.
+The figure evidences that the quantum Mpemba effect in the $\nu=1$ QSSEP is a highly fine tuned phenomenon.
 For instance, the Mpemba effect does not occur for the tilted ferromagnetic states $e^{-i\theta/2\sum_j\sigma_j^y}\ket{\uparrow\cdots\uparrow}$, which are the ground state of the Hamiltonian~\eqref{xymodel} along the curve $h^2+\gamma^2=1$ with $\cos^2\theta=(1-\gamma)/(1+\gamma)$.
 This is remarkable, as the quantum Mpemba effect is typically observed for any pair of initial states within this family — not only in the non-random analogue of the $\nu = 1$ QSSEP~\cite{amc-23}, but also in random unitary circuits~\cite{tcd-24} and in the experiment~\cite{joshi-24}.
 The asymmetry of these states is $\Delta S_A^{(2)}=1/2\log(\ell/2\sin^2\theta)$ and, therefore, it increases monotonically with $\theta\in[0,\pi/2]$.
 On the other hand, we numerically verified that, for these states, $\Upsilon(\theta_1)<\Upsilon(\theta_2)$ for any $0\leq \theta_1<\theta_2\leq\pi/2$ and, therefore, the condition (ii) for the occurence of the Mpemba effect is never satified.